w3c/mathml-docs/minimal-intent-core.md

 Note: AT should know that a trig function raised to a "-1" power should have special speech such as $sin^{-1} x$ might be spoken as "inverse sin of x".
 Actually, this might apply to all function names.
 Knowing what is a function name requires software to use U+2061 (invisible function application).

 ## Large Operators
-As indicated in the list of known tags, `munder`, `mover`, and `munderover` should have special speech when the base is a large operator (listed in operator dictionary).
+As indicated in the list of known tags, `munder`, `mover`, `munderover`, `msub`, `msup`, and `msubsup` should have special speech when the base is a large operator (listed in operator dictionary or specified on an `mo` base).
 In English, these would typically spoken as  "... from ... to ... of ...".

 ## Functions
 Sometimes you speak the parens, sometimes not.
 One criteria might be that a simple single argument tends not to get spoken.
 The decision is likely based on the listener (learning vs expert).
 Hence, this is something that should be left to AT.